danielhood/ddig/README.md

 ddig
 ====

-Utility to dig into FAT32 disk images
+Utility to dig into FAT32 disk images.